pantheon-systems/documentation/source/docs/articles/going-live.md

 ## Schedule Backups

-Ensure that your content is protected by scheduling daily and weekly backups.
-That way you've got a fallback in case you want to revert your site content.
+Ensure that your content is protected by scheduling daily and weekly backups so you have a fallback in case you want to revert your site content.
 Backups need to be run separately for each environment (Dev, Test, and Live).
 For detailed instructions, see <a href="/docs/articles/sites/backups/backup-creation">Creating a backup</a>.

 ## Monitoring Services